-Project commitments and proposed projects for Fiscal Year 2017-2018 listed in the Budget Message:
+Project commitments and proposed projects for Fiscal Year 2018-2019 listed in the Budget Message:

 The TURA Board of Directors approved a priority public project list in 2015 for upcoming years.
 Projects include sidewalk repairs, parking, city gateways, murals, visitor signage, underground utilities, ODOT Intersection project assistance, Hadley Ball Fields, and the Holden Creek project.
+Financial planning is an integral part of project assistance for the Agency Board of Directors as well as the Budget Committee.